 South Korea DescriptionArchaeological evidence on the Korean Peninsula indicates that humans inhabited this land some 500,000 years ago.

-Gojoseon, the first Korean kingdom, was founded in 2333 BC by Dangun.
+Dangun founded Gojoseon, the first Korean kingdom, in 2333 BC.
 They controlled Korea and parts of Manchuria until their collapse in 108 BC, after a series of conflicts with the Han Dynasty.
 In the aftermath the Proto-Three Kingdoms emerged.